enmanuelduran/enmascript/content/articles/2021-03-20-better-ways-of-tracking-data-in-your-web-application-that-you-may-not-know-of.md

 ## 3. Enters the Beacon API

-The [Beacon API](https://w3c.github.io/beacon/) allows us to also send asynchronous requests to a web server but with a key difference, **Beacon requests are _guaranteed_ to be sent**, yes, even after a page gets unloaded.
+The [Beacon API](https://w3c.github.io/beacon/) allows us to also send asynchronous requests to a web server but with a key difference, <mark>**Beacon requests are _guaranteed_ to be sent**</mark>, yes, even after a page gets unloaded.
 This means that they are perfect to use for those cases in which:

 1. You may want to track clicks on links.
 2. When sending pivotal data in moments where users leave the site.